mulesoft/api-policies/wss-soap-saml-assertion-policy/README.md

 #### Configuration

-The policy configuration contains a single input parameter:
+The policy configuration contains two input parameters:

 +  Path to the crypto file - a path to the crypto properties file.
 This file needs to be on the classpath in order to be loaded by the platform, e.g. under *conf* directory in your local API gateway.
 +  Password to the crypto file - specifies a password to decrypt the encrypted properties in the crypto file.